ripl-org/sirad-example/README.md

 Command: `python simulate.py`

+This script uses the [Faker](https://github.com/joke2k/faker) package to simulate raw data files, which are written to the `raw` directory. **Note**: although the suimulated files contain realistic PII, they do not represent actual individuals.

 ### Step 2: Process the raw data into separate PII, data, and link files

 Command: `sirad process`